-Heraklion Christmas happeningsHeraklion is the biggest and definitely the most festive city on the island, this blessed place with its great tradition and customs, especially Christmas, becomes even more hospitable, this time of the year, where dazzling Christmas lights and decorations adorn the streets.
+Heraklion Christmas happeningsHeraklion is the biggest and definitely the most festive city on the island, this blessed place with its great traditions and customs, especially Christmas, becomes even more hospitable, this time of the year, where dazzling Christmas lights and decorations adorn the streets.
 Wonderfully decorated boats are also typical of the season.
-Everything ready to explore it!!
+Everything is ready to explore it!!

 The holiday is celebrated with songs all around the paved neighbourhoods of the historical centre and events occurring all day long on the streets and cafes!
-Take a trip to the central market and stroll around the city with lots of Christmas carolling and street performances activities.
+Take a trip to the central market and stroll around the city with lots of Christmas carolling and street performance activities.

 Discover Heraklion during Christmas

-Heraklion has most to offer in terms of museums and archaeological sites in the city and the proximity.
+Heraklion has the most to offer in terms of museums and archaeological sites in the city and the proximity.
 Crete is the best year-round destination of any Greek island that has still much to offer during winter and becomes even more hospitable during the Christmas Holidays.
 Take advantage of the mild winter and the unbelievable off-season prices to see the historical sites.

 Renting a car and travelling to small hamlets close to bigger towns will allow visitors to discover a side to the Christmas season that has sadly been lost elsewhere.
 Travel to the mountain villages unwrap the unique Cretan diet and the culture of the people of Crete.